The 5th Biennial International Froebel Conference: Froebel College of Education, Dublin, 12-14 April 2012.

 105 delegates and guests from a wide variety of countries attended.
 Theorists, historians and practitioners from Ireland, England, Scotland, Germany, Norway, Spain, USA, Canada, Japan, Korea, China, New Zealand were among the presenters and delegates.

-There were five keynote addresses by Prof. Helen May, University of Otago, Prof. Yumiko Suzuki , University of Hiroshima, Dr. Glenda Walsh, Queen’s University, Belfast, Dr. Kristin Nawrotzki, University of Heidelburg, Prof. Larry Proctor University of Alberta.
+There were five keynote addresses by Prof. Helen May, University of Otago; Prof. Yumiko Suzuki , University of Hiroshima; Dr. Glenda Walsh, Queen’s University, Belfast; Dr. Kristen Nawrotzki, University of Education Heidelberg; Prof. Larry Prochner, University of Alberta.

 39 symposia, workshops and paper presentations were held in parallel sessions.